Caught On Video: Man Topples Statue Of Virgin Mary Outside Brooklyn Church In Broad Daylight

 NEW YORK (CBSNewYork) — Police are on the hunt for a man caught on camera vandalizing a religious statue in Brooklyn.

-The statue stood outside Our Lady of Solace on West 17th Street and Mermaid Avenue in Coney Island.
+The statue stood outside Shrine Church of Our Lady of Solace on West 17th Street and Mermaid Avenue in Coney Island.
 It was worth $4,000, and now the church has to raise funds to buy a new one.

+The statue depicts Our Lady of Guadalupe, one of the most iconic images of the Virgin Mary, and it is particularly revered by Mexican-Americans.

+A second statue in the group outside the Coney Island church depicts St. Juan Diego.
+Catholics believe his cloak was miraculously impressed with an image of Mary.
+It is now on display at the Basilica of Our Lady of Guadalupe, north of Mexico City.

-Parishioners say this is just another example of the increased disrespect they’ve been witnessing in their neighborhood.
+Parishioners said the vandalism is just another example of the increased disrespect they’ve been witnessing in their neighborhood.

 Surveillance video shows a man in a hat climbing a fence outside Our Lady of Solace and clambering up a religious shrine.
 He grabs the statue of the Blessed Mother, knocks it over and hurls it onto the sidewalk.